microsoft/WebRTC-universal-samples/Samples/ChatterBox-Sample/README.md

 This sample demonstrates completion of a VoIP audio/video call between two peers.
 In order to make a call, three components are required:

 - Two clients, each running the ChatterBox (Universal Windows) app.
 - One server, running the Chatterbox.Server app.
-Each client must be able to access the server IP - Azure VMs (preferably with a static IP) work well for the signaling server.
+Each client must be able to access the server IP - Azure VMs (preferably with a static IP) work well for the signalling server.
 One of the client devices may be used as a server as well to reduce the number of devices required.

 > **Note:** Call data is **not** routed through the above server.
-The purpose of the server is to provide signaling between the two clients; it does not participate in the network pipeline during a call.
+The purpose of the server is to provide signalling between the two clients; it does not participate in the network pipeline during a call.

 ### Prepare to make a call